6 Best PlanSwift Alternatives (2026 Ranked)

 If you just want a cloud version of PlanSwift, check out STACK.
 If you want your estimating connected to project management, job costing, and invoicing in one platform, Projul is the strongest choice.
 It gives you everything from takeoff to final invoice, works on any device, and includes unlimited users at a flat monthly rate.

 Stop juggling five different programs to run your business.
-See Projul’s pricing or request a demo to see how it all connects.
+Your estimators, project managers, and field crews all deserve tools that actually work together instead of creating more busywork.
+See Projul’s pricing or request a free demo to see how it all connects from first takeoff to final invoice.